 - From the Installation and packages tutorial, you should now have created an SQLite folder in the "C" directory and copied the sqlite3.exe on it.

-- After that we should navigate to where the sqlite3.exe is located by the following command:
+- After that we should select SQLite file and navigate where the sqlite3.exe is located by the following SQLite command line: